SenseExpo: Spatial Exploration and Navigation via Scene Estimation from Expeditious Predictive Operators: INTRODUCTION

-To address these challenges, in this paper, we propose a novel exploration framework based on lightweight map prediction model (The minimum parameter model is only 709k), called \emph{SenseExpo}.
-Unlike previous methods that rely on global map inputs and local feature aggregation, our model operates directly on partial observations captured by the robot's onboard sensors, processing only local occupancy maps centered around its current position. \emph{SenseExpo} proposed an efficient predictive network integrating GANs~\cite{goodfellow2014generative}, Transformer~\cite{vaswani2017attention}, and Fast Fourier Convolution (FFC)~\cite{chi2020fast}, overcoming the limitations of traditional local feature aggregation.
-The Transformer models long-range dependencies through multi-head attention, while the adversarial training employs a lightweight discriminator to maintain the authenticity of spatial distribution.
-FCC employs a dual-branch structure: the local branch uses convolutional operations to extract detailed features, while the global branch captures contextual information through frequency domain transformations.
-This architecture reduces computational costs while enhancing global structural reasoning capabilities.
+To address these challenges, we introduce SenseExpo.
+While building upon the well-established frontier-based exploration paradigm~\cite{yamauchi1997frontier}, the core novelty of \emph{SenseExpo} lies in its map prediction model\textemdash a lightweight (only 709k parameters at minimum) yet powerful network that overcomes the efficiency and deployment challenges limiting previous prediction-based methods.
+Unlike previous methods that rely on global map inputs and local feature aggregation, our model operates directly on partial observations captured by the robot's onboard sensors, processing only local occupancy maps centered around its current position. \emph{SenseExpo} proposes an efficient predictive network integrating GANs~\cite{goodfellow2014generative}, Transformer~\cite{vaswani2017attention}, and Fast Fourier Convolution (FFC)~\cite{chi2020fast}, overcoming the limitations of traditional local feature aggregation.
+The Transformer models long-range dependencies through multi-head attention, while adversarial training employs a lightweight discriminator to encourage plausible spatial layouts in uncertain regions.
+FFC employs a dual-branch structure: the local branch uses convolutional operations to extract detailed features, while the global branch captures contextual information through frequency-domain transformations.
+This architecture reduces computational cost while enhancing global structural reasoning.

-Our main contributions are: \begin{itemize} \item We introduce a novel and lightweight autonomous exploration framework based on prediction network, enabling deployment on resource-constrained devices.

-\item We propose a local map prediction network that significantly improves robustness and accuracy on unseen datasets, achieving SOTA in comparison to existing methods.